AIM Rule 26

 The Directors are responsible for maintaining the Company’s systems of controls and risk management in order to safeguard the Company’s assets.

 Made Tech operates a risk management framework to identify, manage and monitor risks which affect the delivery of its business model.
-Risk is a standing item on the Board’s agenda with reports provided by the Group’s senior leadership team.
-In conjunction with these reports, the Board reviews the effectiveness of internal control systems designed to safeguard the business, by monitoring financial performance against budgets and updated financial forecasts.
-A formal review of risk will be carried out at least on an annual basis and a summary thereof will be included in the Annual Report which will be available on the Company’s website.
+Risk is a standing item on the board’s agenda with reports provided by the Group’s senior leadership team.
+In conjunction with these reports, the board assesses the effectiveness of internal control systems designed to safeguard the business, by monitoring financial performance against budgets and updated financial forecasts.
+A formal review of risk and our risk management strategy can be found on pages 29 to 33 of the Annual Report.

 Maintain the board as a well-functioning, balanced team led by the chair

-The biographies of the directors are included in the Board of Directors section of the website and are included in the Company’s Annual Report.
-The Board is assisted in its duties by the Audit and Remuneration Committees, further information on which can be found on page 42 and 48 of the Company’s Annual Report and under this Corporate Governance section.
+The biographies of the Directors can be found on pages 34 to 35 of the Annual Report and in the board of Directors section of the website.
+The board is assisted in its duties by the Audit & Risk, Remuneration and Nominations Committees, further information on which can be found on pages 51 and 52 of the Annual Report and on the website under a section titled Corporate Governance.

-The executive Directors work full time in the business and have no other significant outside business interests.
-The CEO is responsible for managing the Group’s business and operations within the parameters set by the Board.
-The Non-Executive Directors are responsible for bringing independent judgement to the discussions held by the Board, using their breadth of experience and understanding of the business.
+The Executive Directors work full time in the business and have no other significant outside business interests.
+The CEO is responsible for managing the Group’s business and operations within the parameters set by the board.
+The Non-Executive Directors are responsible for bringing independent judgement to the discussions held by the board, using their breadth of experience and understanding of the business.
 Their key responsibilities are to constructively challenge and contribute to strategic proposals, and to monitor performance, resources and standards of conduct, compliance and control, whilst providing support to executive management in developing the Group.
-Their time commitment is sufficient for them to perform these responsibilities and details of their external commitments are given alongside their biographies on page 34-35 of the Annual Report.
+Their time commitment is sufficient for them to perform these responsibilities and details of their external commitments are given alongside their biographies on pages 34 to 35 of the Annual Report.

-The Board expects to meet at least eight times a year with additional meetings when circumstances and urgent business dictate, and will be responsible for strategy, oversight of the Company’s activities and for reviewing the framework of internal controls.
+The board expects to meet at least eight times a year with additional meetings when circumstances and urgent business dictate, and will be responsible for strategy, oversight of the Company’s activities and reviewing the framework of internal controls.

-Briefing papers are distributed to all Directors in advance of Board and Committee meetings and all Directors have access to the advice and services of the Company Secretary, who is responsible for ensuring that Board procedures are followed, that each Director is at all times provided with such information as is necessary for them to discharge their duties, that applicable rules and regulations are followed, in accordance with the QCA Code.
+Briefing papers are distributed to all Directors in advance of board and Committee meetings and all Directors have access to the advice and services of the Company Secretary, who is responsible for ensuring that board procedures are followed, that each Director is at all times provided with such information as is necessary for them to discharge their duties and that applicable rules and regulations are followed, in accordance with the QCA Code.

-Attendance information on committee meetings can be found in the remuneration report on page 42 and the audit committee report on page 48 of the Annual Report.
+Attendance information on Committee meetings can be found in the Remuneration Report on page 44 and the Audit & Risk Committee Report on page 48 of the Annual Report.

 Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities

-In order to keep Director skill-sets up to date, the Board uses third parties to advise the Directors of their responsibilities including receiving advice from the Company’s external lawyers and NOMAD Board composition is always a consideration in relation to succession planning.
-The Board will consider any Board imbalances for future nominations, including Board independence and gender balance.
+In order to keep Director skill-sets up to date, the board uses third parties to advise the Directors of their responsibilities including receiving advice from the Company’s external lawyers and Nominated Adviser.
+Board composition is always a consideration in relation to succession planning.
+The board will consider any board imbalances for future nominations, including board independence and gender balance.

 Evaluate board performance based on clear and relevant objectives, seeking continuous improvement

-All Board appointments have been made after consultation and detailed due diligence is carried out on all new potential board candidates.
-The Board will consider using external advisers to review and evaluate the effectiveness of the Board and Directors in the future to supplement its own internal evaluation processes.
+All board appointments are made after consultation and detailed due diligence is carried out.
+The board will consider using external advisers to review and evaluate the effectiveness of the board and Directors in future to supplement its own internal evaluation processes.

 Promote a corporate culture that is based on ethical values and behaviours

-The board is mindful that the tone and culture set by the Board impacts many aspects of the Company and the way that stakeholders behave and form views.
+The board is mindful that the tone and culture set by the board will impact many aspects of the Company and the way that stakeholders behave and form views.

-The Board has adopted a Bribery and Corruption policy consistent with the requirements of the UK Bribery Act 2010.
-Compliance with the policy is regularly reviewed at Board meetings.
+The board has adopted an Anti-Bribery and Corruption Policy consistent with the requirements of the UK Bribery Act 2010 and Modern Slavery Policy.
+Compliance with the policy will be regularly reviewed at board meetings.

 Maintain governance structures and processes that are fit for purpose and support good decision-making by the board

-The Company has established Remuneration, Audit, Nomination and ESG committees.
+The Company has established Remuneration, Audit & Risk, Nomination and ESG Committees.
+Further details are set out above.

 The Chair is responsible for leading an effective board, fostering a good corporate governance culture, maintaining open communications with the major shareholders and ensuring appropriate strategic focus and direction.